anvaka/ngraph.weisfeiler-lehman/README.md

 # ngraph.weisfeiler-lehman

-This library includes set of utilities that can:
+Set of utilities that can:

 * Check if two graphs are maybe isomorphic
 * Find Cosine similarity between two graphs